yunai39/SimpleLdapBundle/README.markdown

     ldap.user.class: Acme\DemoBundle\Security\User\CustomLdapUser
     #if the user is not registered in that database or is not registered as valid in the database he will have the default role
     ldap.default.role: ROLE_USER
+	#Information about the table that will handle the role for the user
+    security.user_ldap.class: Acme\DemoBundle\Entity\MyUserLdap

 You will also need to create an UserClass, check out [Example of an User](https://github.com/yunai39/SimpleLdapBundle/wiki/Example-User)

-You will also need to update your database for  the role association The security parameters (Just what's needed for the Bundle, the rest is up to you)
+The security parameters (Just what's needed for the Bundle, the rest is up to you)

     security: